 - Summer Opportunities

 - Featured Projects

 DEADLINE: Monday, March 14

 The Class of 1971 established this fund in honor of its 25th reunion and in memory of their classmate Robert J. Holtz to help pay the costs of research projects proposed by students.
 The Holtz Fund provides funds for students pursuing an independent scholarly project during the academic year or summer.
 Funds can be used for costs of materials and supplies, toward travel costs, or for costs of the project.
 The Holtz Award is open to all undergraduates at Penn, and research in any field is eligible for support.
 Examples of funded projects can be found here.
 Students in the College should apply for the College Alumni Society Undergraduate Research Grant.
 Students in the College will also be considered for the Holtz Award as funds are available.

-    Applications and all supporting materials including Faculty Recommendation due electronically to CURF by 4:00pm on March 14.
+Applications and all supporting materials including Faculty Recommendation due electronically to CURF by March 14.

 The Holtz grant will be administered according to the following guidelines:

 - The project shall represent original research or scholarship allowing the student to make a significant contribution to knowledge.